SpiroCfiles74/obcsdk/README.md

 # obcsdk
 opensource blockchain software development kit, GO code and tests for hyperledger fabric

-A test framework for testing Blockchain with GoSDK (written in Go Language)
+A test framework for testing Blockchain with GoSDK (written in Go Language).
+Tests on this master branch correlate to v0.5 branch code in hyperledger/fabric.

 ##Obtain the GoSDK and test programs:
 Clone to the src directory where GO is installed (use either $GOROOT/src or $GOPATH/src).